 One of the biggest deterrents for nonprofits looking to go solar is financing.
 When it comes down to it, you have two major options: primary ownership and third-party ownership.

-Primary ownership is when the non-profit pays for the complete upfront cost of the solar project, whether through out-of-pocket cash or loans.
+Primary ownership is when the non-profit pays the complete upfront cost of the solar project, whether through out-of-pocket cash or loans.
 They are responsible for the system and any maintenance or repairs (though these should be minimal and often covered under warranties).
-The owners will also receive all the financial benefits (like SREC income if available in your state and all the electricity savings).
-In addition, you’ll be investing in a tangible asset that will increase the value of your property.
-The challenge for non-profits is that the significant tax benefits which help justify going solar are not available to them because they don’t pay taxes.

-Third-party ownership is a popular choice for many non-profits because of the tax issue.
-If you’re looking to lower your electric bill but don’t want to make the large, upfront investment, and cannot use the tax incentives, then solar leases and power purchase agreements (PPA) often offer no-money-down options, though some do require an upfront investment.
+Before the Inflation Reduction Act, third-party ownership was a popular choice for many non-profits because they couldn’t take advantage of tax-saving incentives.
+Solar leases and power purchase agreements (PPA) often offer no-money-down options, though some require an upfront investment.

-However, you’re agreeing to make these payments for the length of the contract, which could be up to 20-25 years.
-Unlike owning solar, the third-party owner will be responsible for service and maintenance of the system.
-But this means that they will have full access to your roof during the lease.
-Another important thing to note is that selling your property with a solar lease or PPA could be more difficult.
-You’ll have to find a credit-worthy buyer willing to assume the lease agreement.
+However, you agree to make these payments for the length of the contract, which could be up to 20-25 years.
+Unlike owning solar, the third-party owner will be responsible for the service and maintenance of the system, which can mean that they have full access to your roof or grounds during the lease.
+Also worth noting is that selling your property with a solar lease or PPA could be more difficult.
+You’ll have to find a credit-worthy buyer willing to assume the lease agreements.

 State and Utility Rebates and Incentives

-One source of financing that may be available to your organization is Property Assessed Clean Energy (PACE) financing.
-PACE programs offer financing for renewable energy projects and energy efficiency upgrades.
-Depending on the program, non-profits may be able to take advantage of this financing.
+Another source of financing potentially available is Property Assessed Clean Energy (PACE) financing.
+PACE programs offer to finance for renewable energy projects and energy efficiency upgrades.

-In addition to PACE financing, your state and/or utility may have other incentive programs available to help make solar ownership a viable financial option.
+In addition to PACE financing, your state and/or utility may have other solar energy grants for non-profit organizations.

-To learn more about incentives available in your community, check out the Database of State Incentives for Renewables and Efficiency.
+Check out t learn more about incentives available in your community, check out our solar incentive guide and the Database of State Incentives for Renewables and Efficiency.

 Solar Renewable Energy Credits (SRECs)

-While fundraising is never easy, raising funds for a solar power project comes with a great hook — you’re asking for money now to ask for less money later.
-Solar energy is an investment - one that will pay your organization back over the years with free electricity.
-And even though your non-profit can’t take advantage of the tax benefits from solar, your donors may be able to through a standard charitable deduction, or the 26% Federal Tax credit if a lease or PPA can be set up!
+While fundraising is never easy, raising funds for a solar power project comes with a great hook — you’re asking for money now to ask for less later.
+Solar energy is an investment that will pay your organization back over the years with free electricity.

-Whether it’s to slash your operating costs, reduce your carbon footprint, or a little bit of both, installing solar panels for non-profit organizations can be a great way to get your company recognized and super-charge your mission.
+Whether it’s to slash your electricity costs, reduce your carbon footprint, or a little bit of both, installing solar panels for non-profit organizations can be a great way to get your company recognized and supercharge your mission.

-Hear how other non-profits started saving money with solar:
+Hear how other non-profits started saving money with solar energy: